systematic-magic/aop/front matter.rst

 4.3.
 Check that there are no punctuation marks at the end of author notes line.

 4.4.
-Check that author notes symbols are formatted in supprscript and colored in red.
+Check that author notes symbols are formatted in superscript and colored in red.

 4.5.
 Check that author notes symbol is present next to author name(s).